CVC Program Guidelines

 - MAXIMUM AMOUNT OF AWARDS

 Under Section 595.030, RSMo, the maximum compensation benefit is $25,000.
 In addition, there are limits placed on specific expenses.
 Counseling expenses are limited to a maximum of $2,500.
 Funeral expenses are limited to $5,000.
-Lost wages are reimbursed up to a maximum of $200 per week.
+Lost wages can be reimbursed up to a maximum of $200 per week for crimes occurring prior to Aug.
+28, 2015.
+For crimes occurring on or after Aug.
+28, 2015, lost wages can be reimbursed up to $400 per week.
 All of these expenses are included within the statutory maximum benefit of $25,000.

 Section 595.035.5, RSMo, mandates the Program cannot pay for any out-of-pocket expenses incurred more than three years following the date of the crime upon which the claim is based.

 The Program determines the expenses eligible for compensation.
 Only those reasonable crime-related expenses that the victim or claimant is being held financially responsible for are considered for payment.
 Each expense submitted by the claimant is independently verified to determine the actual out-of-pocket loss.
 The Program must also determine any other possible sources of payment.

 Independent verification also includes the Program’s review of medical records when a long gap between dates of treatment occurs or when the victim requests lost wages.
 Rule 8 CSR 50-6.010(3)(F) stipulates that the claimant shall file current medical reports covering treatment, diagnosis and prognosis, including an estimate of any permanent injury impairing claimant’s ability to secure gainful employment.